Are you feeling overwhelmed? Take a bit of time for self-care and try these 5 things to do when you are feeling overwhelmed.

 3. Take care of yourself.
 This is something I’m still working on.
 It’s easy to remove all self-care from our schedules when we get busy.
 We think those things only impact us so they should be the first to go.
 However, when we don’t take care of ourselves everything else suffers.
 I’m making a point to make time for exercise as well as things that help my mental health.
 I’m also building in time for education.
 I believe it’s important to always be learning and I haven’t been making the time for that, that I should have.
 There are a lot of great free and cheap e-courses out there, I really like Craftsy for the fun, hobby type courses.
 I’ve also been using the Duolingo app to learn Italian.

 4. Have freezer meals on hand.
 This goes along with taking care of yourself.
 Eating healthy food gives us more energy and helps us to be our best selves.
 When we get busy we often make bad food choices.
 Having healthy meals in your freezer can prevent this.
 I used to be better at doing this but have gotten out of the habit lately.
-To help learn more and get back in the habit I’ve been taking Freezer Meals 101, an e-course.
-It’s really great, especially if you are new to freezer cooking.

 Additional Resource: Intro to Freezer Cooking and 50 Healthy Freezer Meal Recipes